carlbennett/BNRBot/README.md

 1. Go to the
    [latest release](https://github.com/carlbennett/BNRBot/releases/latest).
 2. Download BNCSUtil, BNRBot, CheckRevision, and Hashes.
-(You can skip some of these if you already have used BNRBot.)
+(You can skip some of these if you already use BNRBot.)
-3. Extract BNCSUtil and CheckRevision into your `C:\Windows` directory.
+3. Extract BNRBot into its own directory, anywhere on your PC will do.
-4. Extract BNRBot into its own directory.
+4. Extract BNCSUtil and CheckRevision into your `C:\Windows` directory or into BNRBot's directory.
 5. Extract Hashes into BNRBot's directory under its own `Hashes` directory.
 6. Open BNRBot and read the information it gives you.